projectacrn/acrn-hypervisor/doc/tutorials/sriov_virtualization.rst

    supported by the PF.

--  **System Page Size** - The field that defines the page size the system will use to map the VFs’ memory addresses.
+-  **System Page Size** - The field that defines the page size the system will use to map the VFs' memory addresses.
 Software must set the value of the *System Page Size* to one of the page sizes set in the *Supported Page Sizes* field.

--  **VF BARs** - Fields that must define the VF’s Base Address Registers (BARs).
+-  **VF BARs** - Fields that must define the VF's Base Address Registers (BARs).
 These fields behave as normal PCI BARs.

 -  **VF Migration State Array Offset** - Register that contains a PF BAR relative pointer to the VF Migration State Array.

--  **VF Migration State Array** – Located using the VF Migration State Array Offset register of the SR-IOV Capability block.
+-  **VF Migration State Array** - Located using the VF Migration State Array Offset register of the SR-IOV Capability block.

 For details, refer to the *PCI Express Base Specification Revision 4.0, Version 1.0 Chapter 9.3.3*.

-SR-IOV Architecture In ACRN
+SR-IOV Architecture in ACRN
 ---------------------------

 .. figure:: images/sriov-image3.png